cemalkilic/bil524project/README.md

 # BIL524 - Project

-A Powershell script to show wireless networks info
+A Powershell script to show wireless networks information using netsh.exe.

 ## Info to show:
 * If connected to a network, show information about network such as